 As we already mentioned, your search terms won’t appear if your products didn’t rank for them.
 However, you can use Search Frequency Rank to do some competitive analysis.
 Find out the ASINs of your competitors’ products and start typing one by one in the “Search Term” box.
 It will help you discover the search term the competitors’ products are ranked for.
 You can make things interesting with the super analytic and robust platform, such as DataHawk

 Remember how Search Frequency Rank doesn’t take search volume into the account?
 You can use DataHawk to spice up your Amazon keyword research game.
-Track any given keyword and discover interesting metrics, including the search volume.
+Track any keyword on Amazon and discover interesting metrics, including the search volume.

 Search Frequency Rank is easy to incorporate in your workflow.
 The procedure of experimenting with different types of searches should go like this: